 You should also look to keep the lids on pots and pans whenever possible so that moisture does not escape from within.
 When the lids are off, although you can’t necessarily see it, moisture is rising from the pans.

-You should also close the kitchen door to stop condensation from spreading to other rooms in the house. (price guide for doors here).
+You should also close the kitchen door to stop condensation from spreading to other rooms in the house. (price guide for Double Glazed Doors here).

 In the Bathroom

 When you have a shower or a bath, to stop excessive condensation from forming, you should open your bathroom window.
 If you have bathroom extractor fans, you should also turn these on.
 In addition to this, you should also look to keep the bathroom door shut as much as possible so that the excess moisture that comes from having a bath or shower will not spread into the rest of your home

 Always leave a small gap between your furniture and the walls of your homer as this allows air to circulate better.
 Lingering air trapped between walls and furniture can leave condensation on the walls, resulting in damp, or possibly black mould.

 When you dry your clothes, try to dry them outside whenever possible.
 If it is wet outside, try to dry your clothes in an enclosed room, and open the windows.
 If you have a tumble dryer, remember to make sure that the ventilation pipe either runs outside your property, or if you have an extractor fan in your utility room, attach the ventilation to this and turn the fan on.